 In addition to extending an industrial warehouse’s lifespan, the maintenance plan seeks to increase its productivity, improving the availability and reliability of activities through scheduled shutdowns; that is, with minimal impact interruptions.

-On the other hand, industrial maintenance plans provide a reduction in renovations and reform costs.
+On the other hand, provide a reduction in renovations and reform costs.

 How often should an industrial warehouse be maintained?